SebastianErfort/notes_public/tech/documentation/MkDocs.md

 >     - easiest using Wiki-links `[[...]]` as files are automatically located
 >     - relative links without explicit `./` are relative to **base directory** (`docs`)
 >     - even worse with Wiki-links extension
->     - [[Obsidian]]: activate shortest possible paths in settings to achieve compatible links.
+>     - [[public/tech/productivity/Obsidian/Obsidian]]: activate shortest possible paths in settings to achieve compatible links.

 ## Getting Started